 Keyworth & Ruddington Inner Wheel Club is part of the Association of Inner Wheel Clubs in Great Britain & Ireland.
 Inner Wheel is the largest women’s service organisation in the world.
 They have 3 objectives: to promote true friendship, to encourage the ideals of personal service and to foster international understanding.
 To find out more, please visit the Keyworth & Ruddington Club’s Facebook page or visit www.innerweheel.co.uk.
 See also ‘Rotary Club‘ below.

 Local History & Amenity Society

 The Society exists to research the history of Ruddington and the surrounding area, delving into otherwise overlooked nooks and crannies.
 Activities include a series of lectures which runs from October to March, summer outings and running the Village Museum.
 Meetings are open to members and visitors, and take place on Wednesday evenings at 8pm in the Main Hall at St Peter’s Rooms.
-Details are published in the Diary.
-For further details, Contact Gavin Walker on 0115 914 6645.
+Details are published on the Diary page on this website.
+For further details, contact Gavin Walker on 0115 914 6645.

 Methodist Church Women’s Fellowship

 The Methodist Church Women’s Fellowship meets at the Methodist Church Hall on the first and third Tuesdays of each month from 2.30pm to 4.00pm.
 Contact the Secretary, Christine Saxby, on 0115 984 7490 for details.

 Nottingham Rushcliffe Armed Forces & Veterans’ Breakfast Club